openwallet-foundation-labs/vc-api/apps/vc-api/docs/exchanges.md

   end
 ```

-## Exchange Interaction Types

-The exchange interaction types used by this VC-API implementation are directly related to Verifiable Presentation Request [Interaction Types](https://w3c-ccg.github.io/vp-request-spec/#mediated-presentation).
-The interaction types indicate to the receiver of the presentation request how they can expect to interact further with the issuer/verifier.

-### Mediated Exchange Interactions

-Mediated exchange interactions signal to the receiver of the presentation request that the exchange is mediated by an additional component and may not be automatically processed.
-Mediated exchanges therefore allow for a review of presention submission by a human or automated process as well as the issuance of credentials based on this review.

-Due to the duration of the mediation process being unknown, the submitter of the verifiable presentation may have to query repeateadly in order to check if the result of the mediation is available.

-### Unmediated Exchange Interactions

-Mediated exchange interactions signal to the receiver of the presentation request that the exchange is not mediated by an additional component and can be automatically processed.

 ## Exchange Definitions

 In order to keep the VC-API implementation generic (not specific to any use-cases), exchanges are configured rather than coded into the application.